MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 1. In the Azure Sentinel portal, Select **Logs** from the General section.

 2. First, you need to see where the data is stored.
-Since you just performed the attacks.

-    Set the Log Time Range to Last 24 hours.
+Since you just performed the attacks set the log **Time Range: Last 24 hours**.

 3. Run the following KQL Statement: